Curriculum vitae

 Education

-Teaching on every levels from undergraduate to Ph D
+Teaching Mathematics on every levels from

-on the faculties Mathematics, Electrical Engineering and Software Engineering
+on the faculties Mathematics, Electrical

-Main courses: Probability theory, Mathematical logic, Linear algebra
+Main courses: Mathematical logic, Probability

 Language skills